L.A. homeowner who fired on armed robbers has concealed carry permit suspended

 LASD did not provide a specific reason for why Ricci’s concealed carry permit was suspended.

-However, in California the city or county that issued the license must revoke it if they are notified by the state DOJ or determine that “a license holder is legally prohibited from possessing firearms or that the licensee has become a disqualified person,” according to Giffords Law Center to Prevent Gun Violence, an organization led by former Congresswoman Gabrielle Giffords.
+According to Giffords Law Center to Prevent Gun Violence, an organization led by former Congresswoman Gabrielle Giffords, the California city or county that issued the license must revoke it if they are notified by the state DOJ or determine that “a license holder is legally prohibited from possessing firearms or that the licensee has become a disqualified person.”

 In its statement to KTLA, the sheriff’s department did say that Ricci’s CCW may immediately be reinstated as long as he has followed all the required policies, such as “proper notifications” and “use of [a] properly documented weapon.”